 We will assist you in finding a suitable apprentice, all apprenticeship recruitment must now be done through the Digital Account Service (DAS).
-Additionally, we promote opportunities through social media and internally around college, we may also have existing applicants and students looking for a suitable placement, our schools liaison team also send our latest vacancies to their school contacts.
+Additionally, we promote opportunities through social media and internally around college, we may also have applicants looking for suitable employment.

-Please contact us for more information about our apprentice recruitment service, feapprenticeships@blc.ac.uk
+Please contact us for more information about our apprentice recruitment service.

 What are the entry requirements?
 They vary depending on the apprenticeship level and subject, the employer may also set their own entry requirements - apprenticeship job adverts will clearly state entry requirements.
-In all instances you will need:
+In all instances you will need

-- To be at least 16 years old at the point of enrolment. - Generally applicants need a good standard of Maths & English, ideally GCSE 4/C or above or an equivalent qualification however, this can vary depending on the apprenticeship and level studied.
+- To be at least 16 years old at the point of enrolment. - Have a good standard of Maths & English, ideally GCSE 4/C or above or an equivalent qualification.

 How long does an apprenticeship take to complete?
 This varies on the subject and level being studied, some can take up to 4 years, on average an apprenticeship at level 2 or 3 takes 18 months to fully complete.

 Apprenticeship pay?
 The minimum apprenticeship wage applies to all apprentices 16-18 years old and apprentices 19 years old or over in their first year.
 Apprentices 19 or over who have completed 12 months of their apprenticeship are entitled to the minimum hourly rate for their age.
 Many employers pay more than the minimum, increase pay as skills develop or offer perks such as free lunch, contributions towards transport costs or performance bonuses.
 For current minimum wage rates please see www.gov.uk/national-minimum-wage-rates

 What hours does an apprentice work?

-The minimum is usually 30 per week, working time includes times spent completing off-the-job training such as attending college.
+The minimum is usually 30 per week, working time includes times spent completing offthe-job training such as attending college.
 Actual working hours will depend on the industry you work in for example working in Hospitality & Catering often involves working evenings and weekends, office-based work is generally Monday to Friday 9am-5pm.

 What is an apprenticeship standard?
 This is the new type of apprenticeship that has been developed by employers to be occupationally focussed.
 Each apprenticeship clearly sets out the standard of Knowledge, Skills and Behaviours (KSB's) the apprentice must achieve before they can complete their End Point Assessment (EPA)

 What is an End Point Assessment (EPA)?
 The purpose of the end point assessment (EPA) is to test that an apprentice is fully capable of doing their job before they receive their apprenticeship certificate.
 It also helps to demonstrate that the apprentice can apply the skills, knowledge and behaviours they have learned in a real-world scenario.

 The synoptic EPA has become a core feature of new apprenticeship standards because it assesses the apprentice's performance across the whole standard rather than for individual tasks.
 There are a range of assessment methods including:

 - practical exam

-- interview
+- interview or professional discussion

 - project

 - written tests

 - multiple-choice tests

 - presentation or 'pitch'

-The apprentice will complete a minimum of 2 different assessment methods, the methods used will be the most appropriate to their apprenticeship, the college instructor-mentor will go through the EPA requirements in detail in plenty of time beforehand.
+The apprentice will complete a minimum of 2 different assessment methods, the methods used will be the most appropriate to their apprenticeship, the college instructormentor will go through the EPA requirements in detail in plenty of time beforehand.